 World Language Instructor

-Mrs. Dewar, Señorita, as she likes to be called, is from Spain.
+Mrs. Dewar or Señorita, as she likes to be called, is from Spain.
 She grew up in Valencia, a city on the coast of the Mediterranean Sea.
-She has travelled, worked, and resided in several states in America, and numerous countries in Europe, Asia, and Africa, and for more than 15 years she worked as a Journalist and Communication Strategist.
-During this time, she worked as an Adjunct Professor at University of Valencia.
+She has traveled, worked, and resided in several states in America, and numerous countries in Europe, Asia, and Africa.
+For more than 15 years, she worked as a journalist and communication strategist.
+During this time, she worked as an adjunct professor at University of Valencia.

-Mrs. Dewar is married and has three children, two of whom are attending MMI.
+Mrs. Dewar is married and has three children, two of whom attend MMI.
 She enjoys traveling, walking, and spending time outdoors with her family.